Oscaaaaaar/next_timesheet/README.md

-# Next Timesheet
+# Stella Timesheet

-## Use the most powerful tool to manage your team's timesheet.
+## A simple App made for my partner to help her managing teammembers availability.

 Try the app on Heroku [NextTimesheet](https://stella-timesheet.herokuapp.com/)